romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/ec2/index.ru.md

 <div>
 <h4>Правильный ответ: D</h4>

-D – [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) helps to protect the credentialsneeded to access databases,applications,services, and other IT resources.
-The service enables usersto easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
+D – [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) helps to protect the credentialsneeded to access databases, applications,services, and other IT resources.
+The service enables users to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
 Users and applications retrieve secrets with a call to the Secrets Manager APIs, eliminating the need to hardcode sensitive information in plaintext.
 Secrets Manager offers [secret rotation](https://aws.amazon.com/blogs/security/rotate-amazon-rds-database-credentials-automatically-with-aws-secrets-manager/) with built-in integration for Amazon RDS, Amazon Redshift, and Amazon DocumentDB.

 </div>
 </details>